kopytjuk/kopytjuk.github.io/content/posts/open-dd-analysis/index.md

 ## TL;DR; <!-- omit in toc -->

-This blog post presents the of Frenet-Serret coordinate system for driving trajectory analysis.
+This blog post presents the use of Frenet-Serret coordinate system for driving trajectory analysis (in Python).
 This system is defined by a reference path, such as a driving lane.
 As an showcase example, the delay times and distances between vehicles in a roundabout setting are analyzed.
 The trajectories recorded in the OpenDD dataset are used.
-In the end of the post, the reader will understand the benefits of Frenet-Serret frames compared to a conventional metric approach when it comes to trajectory analysis in a real world setting.
+In the end of the post, the reader will understand the benefits of Frenet-Serret frames compared to a conventional metric approach when it comes to trajectory analysis in a real-world setting.
 Moreover, you will have a handy mathematical tool to detect tipsy drivers!

 ## Contents <!-- omit in toc -->